qarnot/qarnot-sdk-python/doc/index.rst

 Qarnot Python SDK
 =================

-Q.apy is a Python library designed to interact with |QarnotLink| HPC cloud computing service.
-It allows users to launch, manage and monitor payloads running on distributed computing nodes deployed in digital heaters developed and deployed by Qarnot.
+qarnot is a Python library designed to interact with |QarnotLink| cloud computing service.
+It allows users to launch, manage and monitor payloads running on distributed computing nodes deployed in Qarnot's digital heaters.

 Reference Docs
 ==============